 1) Set aside budgeting time: The secret to better budgeting?
 Make time for it.
 Schedule a proper bank audit twice a month: Saturday morning is a good time for most.
 Go through every item you’ve bought over the previous two weeks and you’ll start noticing regular patterns – e.g. wine o’clock!
 Set helpful reminders on your phone to rein in those OTT moments.
 You’ll also quickly spot direct debits you no longer use, duplicate payments or fraud.

-2) Save with railcards: If you’re aged 26 – 30 years old, you can save money on journeys with a “millennial railcard”, which cuts a third off standard anytime, standard off-peak and advance fares.
+2) Save with railcards: If you’re 26 – 30 years old, you can save money on journeys with a “millennial railcard”, which cuts a third off standard anytime, standard off-peak and advance fares.
 You can also load the discount onto an Oyster card to save a third on single off-peak journeys across the whole London Underground network.

 5) Reuse, refill: When was the last time you really savoured a latte?
 Most of us buy coffee because we’re in the habit or it’s just… there.
 Rediscover the novelty - and pleasure - of coffee by making it less of a crutch and more of a treat.
 Even if you buy two fewer coffees each week, that’s a saving of around £20 a month – or £60 extra by the end of the year.
 At the very least, take a reusable cup wherever you go – you can save approximately 50p in most coffee shop chains this way, and it’s so much better for the environment too.
 Opting for filter coffee as opposed to more expensive lattes will help make further savings.

 6) Raid your wardrobe: We all have clothes at the back of the wardrobe we’ve forgotten about.
 Ditch fast fashion and challenge yourself to wear what you already have for two months rather than buying anything new.
-You can ‘winterise’ a lot of summery outfits with tights and your local dry cleaners might even be able to perform simple, cheap alterations for gear that’s not quite right.
+Women can ‘winterise’ a lot of summery outfits with tights and your local dry cleaners might even be able to perform simple, cheap alterations for gear that’s not quite right.
 If you really do need a few wardrobe updates, comb the charity shops in posh areas.

 7) Get back to beauty basics: My rule when it comes to skincare and make-up products?
 One in, one out.
 There’s a galaxy of cosmetics and beauty products out there but do you use up the products you already have?
 This also forces you to face up to any mistakes and stick to what works.
 You may not want to economise on everything but so many things like cotton buds, facial wipes, soap, cleanser and lip balm are rarely improved by being more expensive.